 To make this bottle, I followed the directions from “My Little 3 and Me” blog post.
 I decided not to add real flowers as I am hoping this bottle will last for a couple of years (fingers crossed, folks!!) and put in some felt ones and small circle sequins.
 If it gets icky come next year, I will just make a new bottle with real flowers; the bottle with real flowers does look much prettier!

 My little dears were mesmerized.
 They each wanted to have a turn shaking the bottle and enjoyed watching the contents settle.

 We talked about how God rolled back the seas and dry ground appeared.
 I told them how thankful I am that God made dry ground because, well, folks, I’m not much of a swimmer.
-And if I had to swim instead of walk… well, that would make things a little difficult for me!
+And if I had to swim instead of walk, that would make things a little difficult for me!
 And now, because God had made dry land appear I don’t have to swim everywhere, but can walk!

 We talked about how God also made the hills, mountains, valleys and flat land.
 And, to pretty things up, God decorated them with beautiful flowers and trees and other types of wonderful plants.
 (Click here to get the Creation Bible story in English and here to get it in Romanian.)

 We then moved on to talk about the different plants that God had created.
 I explained that, even though there are so many different types of plants, they all need the same things to grow.
 And, because God is so wonderfully wise, He knew the things that plants would need to grow and He made sure He had made them in the first and second days of creation!

 And then I gave each child a take home booklet.
 (Click here to download the Take Home booklet in English and here to download in Romanian.)

 And that’s it for Day 3 of Creation!